alligatormon/alligator/doc/parsers/kubernetes.md

 }
 ```

-When checking x509 certificates on the filesystem, please refer to the explanation of the x509 [context](https://github.com/alligatormon/alligator/blob/master/doc/x509.md).
+For checking X509 certificates on the filesystem, please refer to the explanation provided in the x509 [context](https://github.com/alligatormon/alligator/blob/master/doc/x509.md).